These changes will have long-term impacts on ecommerce, as it represents a huge shift to online.

 “We are using this time to get through as much development as possible – we can’t do any A/B or multivariate testing as the traffic isn’t usual”

 It helps if retailers have carried out plenty of testing in the past, as this can help to inform new developments.
-For example, Matt has a backlog of won test variants that can be implemented based on what they’ve already learned.
+For example, Matt had a backlog of won test variants that can be implemented based on what they’ve already learned.

 “In terms of user research, one of our designers is taking this time as an opportunity to conduct closed group research on our branding, since they would normally be busy right now creating a catalog, but we haven’t been able to shoot anything.“